 - Leg pain that is alleviated by walking or leg elevation

-If you develop venous edema or other signs of vein disease, you should consider consulting a vein doctor.
+If you develop venous edema or other signs of vein disease, you should consider consulting a vein specialist.

 The presence of varicose veins is often accompanied by swelling in the ankles.
 As vein disease progresses, you may also develop tenderness, skin discoloration, and even ulceration in surrounding areas.

 This is because the pressure and swelling may increase until the tiniest blood vessels in the legs, known as capillaries, burst.
 When this happens, the skin above these vessels may take on a brownish color which can be very sensitive to the touch.

 If the burst capillaries are left untreated, they can cause local tissue inflammation and internal tissue damage.
 This happens because venous insufficiency, chronic swelling, and ulceration are all progressive disorders.